 6- Holi Celebration in Dwarka

 As one of the most popular festivals of India, Holi primarily associates with Lord Krishna (an incarnation of Lord Vishnu) and Radha Rani.
-It is a festival of colors along with lots of bhang, thandai, gujias and snacks.
-It is a festival that the people of all generations coming from different spheres of life celebrate with the great enthusiasm.
+It is a festival of colors along with lots of bhang, Thandai, Gujias and snacks.
+It is a festival that the people of all generations coming from different spheres of life celebrate with great enthusiasm.
 It’s a festival when people forget all their differences with one another and get smeared in the same color, strengthening the bond of love and unity.

 Such a grand festival is celebrated in a similar fashion across the country, added with some uniqueness in particular places.
-Since Dwarka is the abode of Lord Dwarkadheesh along with his elder brother Balram and sister Subhdra, this place has a special religious significance and culture.
+Since Dwarka is the abode of Lord Dwarkadheesh along with his elder brother Balram and sister Subhadra, this place has a special religious significance and culture.

 7- Varanasi Holi Celebration

 Varanasi is one of the oldest and the holiest cities in the world.
 It is not only famous for its temples and ghats but also for its peculiar lifestyle and culture.
 One such unique culture is shown during the festival when looking for places to visit in India on Holi.

 Holi is one of the most-awaited and celebrated festivals in India.
 It is a festival when one forgets all their differences with each other and gets smeared in different colors symbolizing the bond of love and unity.
 The colors, Thandai, Gujiya, Maliyon, the Banarasi snacks all add a special flavor to the celebrations.
 The famous ‘Bhole Baba ka Prasad- Bhang’, intoxicates the entire city in its mood and engulfs every hitch and corner of the city.
 To explore the city, a taxi service in Varanasi may be a good option.

 Holika Dahan – the Night Before Holi